 If icon-veneration were an Apostolic tradition, why does Irenaeus—a student of Polycarp, who was a student of the Apostle John—list the “honoring of images” as a mark of a heretical cult rather than a mark of the Church?

 Also, the Council of Elvira (c.
 300–314 AD, Spain), a local synod, explicitly prohibited images in churches.
-It is purportedly the earliest known council decree on the subject of church art, which makes its prohibition even more significant—it’s the first time the Church felt the need to make a formal rule about it.
+It is purportedly the earliest known council decree on church art, which makes its prohibition even more significant—it’s the first time the Church felt the need to issue a formal rule on the subject.

 Canon 36 states: